TheQuib/TheQuib/README.md

 ## 😎 Interests

  - Homelabbing
-   - Primarily running Proxmox
+   - Proxmox is life
    - Containerize *everything*
    - Love for self-hosted projects
  - Networking
-   - I mean, this is in my current job title
+   - In the job title :)
+ - Systems Administration
+   - Also part of the job
  - Web Design
    - More of a side thing, I definitely find it fun
    - Exceptional in WordPress and Hugo